Programs we support

 Research tells us full-day Kindergarten ensures children receive the instructional and developmental time they need to build the learning-to-learn skills required for success in future grades.
 Although the Provincial Government funds half-day Kindergarten, Edmonton Public Schools provides additional funding to offer full-day Kindergarten at 20+ of its highest needs schools.

 It costs approximately $100,000 to subsidize the other half-day of Kindergarten programming per classroom, per school - each school year.
-Since our launch in 2010 and through the generosity of Edmonton Public Schools' staff members and the community, we have raised enough funds to support and sustain five full-day Kindergarten programs.
+Since our launch in 2010 and through the generosity of Edmonton Public Schools' staff members and the community, we have raised enough funds to support and sustain six full-day Kindergarten programs.
 In 2010-11, a full-day program was established at Tipaskan School.
 In the 2011-12 school year, full-day Kindergarten programs were realized at Lauderdale and Mee-Yah-Noh schools.
-And, we are pleased to announce that during the 2013-14 school year two more classrooms of children will benefit from full-day Kindergarten at Calder and Princeton schools.
+And, we are pleased to announce that during the 2013-14 school year three more classrooms of children will benefit from full-day Kindergarten at Beacon Heights, Calder and Princeton schools.